sonhn85/DuckDBExcelAddin/README.md

 - Complex ETL pipelines
 - Heavy frameworks
 - Python programming
+- Notebooks
 - Specialized BI tools

+that is complex to setup and unfamilier to office users, managers.

-can now be performed locally using a single embedded analytical database.
+These task can now be performed locally using a single embedded analytical database.

 One of the goals of this project is to bring that capability closer to everyday Excel users.